novel/libvirt-freebsd-ci/README.md

  - Document (or better create a script) to install Bastille template and related files
  - Or even better, implement `prepare_host.sh`?
- - Figure out how to export Jenkins job configuration (Job DSL or similar)
- - Figure out how to parametrize job, e.g. to use a different repo/branch for libvirt-tck